-Another point that makes Jamstack attractive for the developers is that the site’s code is not stored in a server.
+Another point that makes Jamstack attractive for developers is that the site’s code is not stored on a server.
 Instead, it is stored in a repository like Git.
 When any changes are made to the code, the repository keeps track of those changes and makes it easy to revert to any previous versions if needed.

 On the other hand, WordPress is easy to use and does not require any programming language.
 Therefore, it's an excellent solution for anyone with no programming skills.

-Jamstack makes it possible to feed data to the digital platforms using a secure API and having instant control over your data at all times.
+Jamstack makes it possible to feed data to digital platforms using a secure API and having instant control over your data at all times.